ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 MDI-HMI observation of the Sun's magnetic field at {glue}`obs_date`, showing NOAA AR cutouts.
 ```

-where the table below shows the HMI and MDI data for the full-disk, and active region cutouts ("arc") data:
+where the Region Detection Table shows the HMI and MDI data for the full-disk, and active region cutout ("arc") data:

 ```{glue:} rdt_subset
 ```